romainberger/shop/README.md

     shop edit

-It will open the config file in your `$EDITOR`
+It will open the config file in your `$EDITOR`.
+It's YAML so it shouldn't be scary.

 ## Compatibility

 Shop has been developed and tested on osx.
 It may not work on platforms other than *nix, particularly the `new` command that uses the unix `unzip` command.
 I plan on working on rewriting this part with only Ruby so it could work everywhere.
+I'm not going to try it on Windows so feel free to open issues (or even better, contribute) if you notice something not working as expected.

 ## Who

 By [Romain Berger](http://romainberger.com).
 Ping me at [@romain__berger](http://twitter.com/romain__berger) if you're having issues or create an issue.

 If you become billionaire with a shop made with the help of Shop you must buy me a beer.